atmire/IRUS/docs/functionality.md

 ## Bitstream tracking

-The patch will automatically send download hits to the IRUS-UK service.
+The patch will automatically send bitstream download hits and item views to the IRUS-UK service.
 There's no manual action required.

 ## Retry failed trackings